 All the dances are done to live music, and in fact, that is the tradition not just in Los Angeles, but across the country.

-After awhile, the caller may choose to stop calling and let the dancers keep repeating the pattern themselves (which is about where this video starts).
+After awhile, the caller may choose to stop calling and let the dancers keep repeating the pattern themselves.
 Near the end, the caller will come back in and pick up the calling again until the end of the dance which usually ends with a partner swing.
-If you watch this video through to the end you’ll hear some of the calling.

 Contra dance differs from Square dance in that Contra dance is done in lines rather than in a 4-couple square.
 Many of the terms are the same in both Contra and Square dancing, so if you remember any of the terms from old school days or previous occasions you’re already halfway there.
 Now and then, a Contra dance caller may even call a Square dance or two during the evening’s dance.